Anatta336/webgpu-one/readme.md

 ## Notes

 ### Adapter
 `navigator.gpu.requestAdapter()` gives a `GPUAdapter` that has `.features` and `.limits`.
-Very useful!

-If a device has multiple adapters (most commonly a dedicated and an integrated GPU) how do we pick which to use?
+In theory this can give one of multiple adapters.
+Haven't tested how that works yet.

 ### Pipeline
 - One per pass.